ITT-26/assignment-07-pointing-martina-patrick/README.md

 # Task 5

+DISCLAIMER: Usually data/results would not be uploaded via git directly to avoid clutter.
+Since we will only have data for 3 participants and the results will not be shared via other sources we decided to include the results directly in the repo.

 ## Method

 Here will be some lines about the study procedure. why this order of conditions etc